Non Compliant Toilets

 Accessible Toilets & Bathrooms

-An accessible toilet is a special toilet designed to accommodate people with physical disabilities, they are sometimes known as Disabled Toilets.
+An accessible toilet is a special bathroom designed to accommodate people with physical disabilities, they are sometimes known as Disabled Toilets.
 Public Toilets can present accessibility challenges for people with disabilities, such as those people in wheelchairs.
 Stalls may not be able to fit a wheelchair in, and transferring between the wheelchair and the toilet seat may pose a challenge.
 Accessible Toilets are designed to address these issues by providing more space and Grab Bars/Rails for users to grab and hold onto during transfers.

 The South African National Standard for Building Regulations